 Looking at the world from above.
 I like to join her so we can talk about everything we see.

 17. Play with the mirror.
 I know I said that the best toy for a baby is it’s parents, but I do think that the baby in the mirror might be a close competitor.
-Eva just loves wathcing herself in the mirror, both the one she can’t reach in the bathroom and the one that’s made specifically for babies to get them to lie on their tummies.
+Eva just loves wathcing herself in the mirror, both the one she can’t reach in the bathroom and the floor mirror that’s made specifically for babies to get them to lie on their tummies.
 But while she loves those, she simply adores the big mirror we have, where she can sit on a stool (with me sitting behind her, making sure she doesn’t fall off) and touch her reflection with both her hands and feet – and sometimes her entire face.
 It can keep her occupied for ages, especially when mirror Dad or mirror Mom appears.

 18. Ride a blanket.
 Eva loves it when she gets to ride a (big) blanket by having me pull her around the living room on our slippery floor.
 She’s not so great at sitting up and grabbing a hold of the blanket, so I make sure she is on all fours before I start pulling.
 I think it’s safe to say that giggles are gauranteed.